Lou Andreas-Salomé: Meeting Rilke

 In May 1897, in Munich, she met Rilke, who had been introduced to her by Jacob Wassermann.
 She was 36 while Rilke was only 20.
-She had already published with some success Im Kampf um Gott "where she exposed the problem of loss of faith (which had been her own for a long time)", several articles, and the study Jesus der Jude that Rilke had read.
+She had already published with some success Im Kampf um Gott, "where she exposed the problem of loss of faith (which had been her own for a long time)," several articles, and the study Jesus der Jude, which Rilke had read.

 As Philippe Jaccottet reports, Salomé wrote in Lebensrückblick: "I was your wife for years because you were the first reality, where man and body are indistinguishable from each other, an indisputable fact of life itself.
 I could have said literally what you told me when you confessed your love to me: Only you are real.
 That is how we became husband and wife even before we became friends, not by choice, but by this unfathomable marriage [...]
 We were brother and sister, but as in a distant past, before the marriage between brother and sister became sacrilegious."

-In 1899 with her husband Friedrich-Carl, then again in 1900, Lou travelled to Russia, the second time with Rilke, whose first name she changed from René to Rainer.
+In 1899, with her husband Friedrich-Carl, then again in 1900, Lou travelled to Russia, the second time with Rilke, whose first name she changed from René to Rainer.
 She taught him Russian, to read Tolstoy (whom he would later meet) and Pushkin.
 She introduced him to patrons and other people in the arts, remaining Rilke's advisor, confidante, and muse throughout his adult life.
 The romance between the poet and Salomé lasted three years, then turned into a friendship, which would continue until Rilke's death, as evidenced by their correspondence.
 In 1937, Freud said of Salomé's relationship with Rilke: "She was both the muse and the attentive mother of the great poet."

+Meeting Freud

+Von Salomé met Freud in September 1911, on the occasion of the 3rd Congress of Psychoanalysis held in Weimar.
+Despite gossip about their romantic involvement, her relationship with Freud was intellectual.
+In one letter, Freud commends Salomé's deep understanding of people so much that he believed she understood people better than they understood themselves.

+Von Salomé also knew Freud's daughter, Anna Freud.
+They met in Vienna and corresponded for years, as did Sigmund Freud and von Salomé.
+According to Anna Freud, von Salomé's work, Friedrich Nietzsche in seinen Werken (Friedrich Nietzsche in his works) effectively was psychoanalysis.
+It was the first book about the German philosopher.